 BRO starts clearing the road in March and it is usually by Mid May that they are able to finish the operation.
-After that, a couple of weeks are spent on assessing the road in terms of safety.
+After that, a couple of weeks are spent assessing the road in terms of safety.
 This is the time when only locals are allowed to travel.
-After all is deemed well, the road is declared open officially by Mid to Late May.
+After all, is deemed well, the road is declared open officially by Mid to Late May.

 Chandratal however opens only in the first week of June.
-The campsites owners reach the lake after the road is opened and start to set up the camps which take another couple of weeks.
+The campsite owners reach the lake after the road is opened and start to set up the camps which take another couple of weeks.
 At this time, you can surely drive to Chandratal but finding a place to stay may become tricky.
 In case there was no campsite open, you will have to come back to either Losar or Batal and stay there for the night.

 This is a good time to go because there will be still plenty of snow for you to enjoy and the condition of Gramphu Batal road will not be that terrible either.
 The exact opening of the road however will depend on how fast BRO is able to clear the road and the amount of snow that year.

 This is also when the weather is at its best with moderately warm days and cold nights.
 Overall, it is a good time to go.